pbarera1/portfolio/README.md

 # Phil Barera Portfolio Site

 - This Next.js application features a showcase of various software projects.
-The 1984 macOS style was used as inspiration for the styling.
+The 1984 macOS was used as inspiration for the styling.
 - Live reference https://philb.vercel.app/
 - Hosted on Vercel, autodeploys with a push to main branch